camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

 zbctl create instance camunda-cloud-quick-start-advanced
 ```

-As a result, you'll get the following output, which contains, among others, the `processInstanceKey`:
+As a result, you'll get the following output.
+This output will contain—among others—the `processInstanceKey`:

 ```bash
 {